huggingface/blog/setfit-absa.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/setfit-absa/SetFitABSA_vs_Llama2.png" width=700>
 </p>

 We notice that increasing the number of in-context training samples for Llama2 did not result in improved performance.
-This phenomenon has been shown for ChatGPT in [this blog post](https://www.analyticsvidhya.com/blog/2023/09/power-of-llms-zero-shot-and-few-shot-prompting/), however it should be further investigated.
+This phenomenon [has been shown for ChatGPT before](https://www.analyticsvidhya.com/blog/2023/09/power-of-llms-zero-shot-and-few-shot-prompting/), and we think it should be further investigated.

 ## Training your own model